Talksport

+The station originated as a non-sport station, Talk Radio UK, in 1995.
+It relaunched as Talksport in January 2000.
+In the UK, Talksport is one of the Independent National Radio licensees, holding the INR3 licence for a speech-based service.
+It is available primarily on its medium wave frequencies 1089 kHz and 1053 kHz, but also on 1071 kHz and 1107 kHz, DAB digital radio, television platforms Sky, Virgin Media, Freeview, Freesat, and Freely, and via the Internet.
+Outside the UK and Ireland, Talksport broadcasts live commentary of every Premier League match around the world in multiple languages including English, Spanish and Mandarin.

+As of October 2024, the network broadcasts to a weekly audience of 3.5 million listeners in the UK, according to RAJAR.

+History

 Talk Radio era

-The station was originally and officially launched as Talk Radio UK on 14 February 1995, with the original Talk Radio Breakfast Show.
-However, the first live broadcast had been Caesar the Geezer's phone-in which aired the previous night.
+The station was originally and officially launched as Talk Radio UK on 14 February 1995 by American-based Emmis Communications, attempting a talk station with a "brasher" style and with shock jocks compared to BBC Radio 5 Live.
+It launched with the original Talk Radio Breakfast Show, however, the first live broadcast had been Caesar the Geezer's phone-in which aired the previous night.
 Other presenters on Talk Radio included Jeremy Beadle, Tommy Boyd, Anna Raeburn, Lorraine Kelly, Gary Newbon, Terry Christian, and Dale Winton.

-Also in the line-up were Caesar the Geezer, Wild Al Kelly and Nick Miller, dubbed as shock jocks.
+After quitting the Breakfast Show on BBC Radio 1 FM in April 1995, Steve Wright joined the station, presenting Steve Wright's Talk Show – a live Saturday morning programme.
+The show was guest-focused and popular at the time, but short-lived, as it moved to BBC Radio 2 in March 1996 and re-launched as Steve Wright's Saturday Show.

+By the end of its first year, the shock jocks were dropped, leading to increased ad revenue from advertisers, and the station was bought out by Media Ventures International.
+Luxembourg based CLT-UFA eventually became the majority owner of Talk Radio.
 A year later Talk Radio launched a new breakfast show presented by Paul Ross and Carol McGiffin.
 Former BBC Radio 1 DJ Simon Bates also joined the station, along with James Whale, Ian Collins, and Mike Dickin.

 Talk Radio made its first foray into the world of sports radio rights bidding by purchasing from BBC Radio 5 Live the rights to broadcast Football League matches for the 1997–98 season.
 In addition, the station broadcast its first FIFA World Cup from France in 1998, bringing in the Sky Sports commentary team of Alan Parry and Andy Gray to commentate on the major matches.
 Dave Roberts covered additional games in France.
 Talk Radio also acquired up the rights to broadcast Manchester United's matches in the Champions League for the 1998–99 season.